antimof/UxPlay/README.txt

 macOS build, so you can uninstall them ("sudo make uninstall") after you have built UxPlay.
-It may be easier to get them using MacPorts "sudo port install openssl libplist-devel" or Homebrew "brew install openssl libplist". if you don't have MacPorts or Homebrew installed, you can just install one of these package-managers before building uxplay, and uninstall it afterwards if you do not want to keep it.
-Unfortunately, Fink's openssl11-dev package currently doesn't supply the static (libcrypto.a) form of the needed OpenSLL library libcrypto, and its libplist1 package is too old.
+It may be easier to get them using MacPorts "sudo port install openssl libplist-devel" or Homebrew "brew install openssl libplist" (but not Fink). if you don't have MacPorts or Homebrew installed, you can just install one of them before building uxplay, and uninstall afterwards if it is not wanted.

 Finally, build and install uxplay (without ZOOMFIX): open a terminal and change into the UxPlay source directory ("UxPlay-master" for zipfile